derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

 ======

 The approach is proposed by <a href="https://arxiv.org/abs/1503.03585" target="_blank">Sohl-Dickstein et al., (2015)</a>
 and referred to as Diffusion Probabilistic Models.
-The authors propose the two-step process of first systematically and slowly destroying structure in input and then learning a reverse process to restore structure in data.
+The authors propose a two-step process: first systematically and slowly destroying structure in input, then learning a reverse process to restore structure in data.
 The method uses a Markov chain, which, among many other applications, models Brownian motion.
 For Brownian motion (and a Markov chain), it is true that a future state of the particle (event) only depends on the current state of the event.
 A change of state is controlled by transition probabilities,